apps4av/avarex/README.md

 ** iOS

-iOS apps can only be distributed through the app store.
+iOS app can only be distributed through the app store.
 It is included in the release/CI for completeness.
+Do not use it.

 ** Android

-Runs as is.
+Installs and runs as is.